FocoosAI/focoos/docs/models/fai-m2f-l-coco-ins.md

 ## Classes
-The model is pretrained on the [ADE20K dataset](https://groups.csail.mit.edu/vision/datasets/ADE20K/) with 150 classes.
+The model is pretrained on the [COCO dataset](https://cocodataset.org/#home) with 80 classes.

 <div class="class-table" markdown>
   <style>